Maggie JoyceSchool Nurse Leader978-671-3625 978-671-3649School Nurse Asst LPN978-671-3624 978-671-3649 School Nurse 978-671-3625 978-671-3649

 Infectious disease reporting

-The Nurses’ Office requires the Annual Student Health Information form to be filled out for this school year.
+The Nurses’ Office requires the Annual Student Health Information form to be filled out before the start of each school year.
 This allows the nurses office to be aware of any changes that may have taken place in order to best care for your student.
-This form also includes permission to exchange information with your student’s healthcare provider & permission for your student to receive medications in the nurses office if necessary.
+This form also includes permission to exchange information with your student’s healthcare provider & permission for your student to receive medications in the Nurses’ Office if necessary.
 Access form below.

-Starting in the 2020-21 school year, all students entering grade 11 will need meningococcal conjugate vaccine, MenACWY (brand names Menveo or Menactra) for school entry.
+Starting last school year, all students entering grade 11 will need meningococcal conjugate vaccine, MenACWY (brand names Menveo or Menactra) for school entry.
 One booster dose must be received on or after 16 years of age.

 - Difficulty breathing or shortness of breath